 Problem-solving has its place, but it cannot create something new: it can only iterate an existing reality.
-But it also drains our energy and enthusiasm as we cycle from negative to negative.
-To create new possibilities we must create a space that raises our level of engagement, which means investing in how we connect with one another at a deeper level than problem analytics.
+And it drains our energy and enthusiasm as we cycle from negative to negative.
+Small groups encourage a dialogue that raises our level of engagement and ownership whilst shifting the conversation from a focus on problems to one on possibilities.

 They are based around a peer-to-peer structure

-The status quo focuses on content over the structure.
-How we structure our learning and conversations is as important as the content; sitting and listening to a lecture imposes a very different set of norms vs group conversations.
+The status quo focuses on the content over the structure.
+How we structure our learning and conversations is as important as the content; sitting and listening to a lecture imposes a very different set of norms compared to group conversations.
 Peer-to-peer is the power of citizenship we need.